Dr. Artem Aguichine

 photo_me_3.jpeg

-Hi, my name is Artem Aguichine, and I am currently a Postdoctoral Researcher at the University of California, Santa Cruz (UCSC).
+Hi, my name is Artem Aguichine, and I am currently an Associate Professor at the Instituto de Astronomía - Ensenada, UNAM (IA - Ens, UNAM).

 I am a planetary scientist, and my research spans a broad range of topics related to planet formation, evolution, and interior structure.
 I focus on characterizing the properties and composition of (exo)planets through theoretical approaches and numerical modeling.